"The Earth is What we all have in common." ~ Wendell Berry

 Welcome Scientists!

 My name is Ms. Hill.
-It is my goal to foster all students in Environmental Education through an inquiry, project based approach in learning.
-Our curriculum and units are extended from the Pennsylvania Standards of Science.
-Through utilizing the amazing resources we have available at Bear Creek your student will build their confidence in understanding our environment, and develop a role in solving real-world environmental problems.
+It is my goal to foster all students in Environmental Education through an inquiry, project and action based approach in learning.
+Our curriculum and units are extended from the Pennsylvania Standards of Science and Environmental Literacy and Sustainability Standards.
+Through utilizing the amazing resources we have available at Bear Creek, your student will build their confidence in understanding our environment, and develop a role in solving real-world environmental problems.

-With the spring/summer weather here, I would like to share some reminders.
+With changing weather, I would like to share some reminders:

-1. We go outside. – There are ticks and other bugs.
-Spray your clothes before school or bring a natural repellant with you for class.
+2. We go outside. – There are ticks and other bugs.
+Spray your clothes as needed, with a natural repellant.

-2. We will get dirty and/or wet. – Have an extra set of clothes to change into.
-Check the schedule below to know when your learner's will be.
+3. We will get dirty and/or wet. – Have an extra set of clothes and hiking sneakers to change into.
+Students can keep this in their locker until needed, rather than remembering to bring a set each week.

-3. We will be actively learning. – Class is going to hands-on fun.
-Be prepared to DO things physically in class.
+4. We will be actively learning. – Class is going to consist of hands-on fun.
+Have your student prepared to DO things physically in class.

 Contact Info: